-Niah National Park is located 10km inland and about 96km south-west of Miri.
+Niah National Park is located 10 km inland and about 96 km south-west of Miri.
 The park has a size of 3,140 hectares of forest and limestone karst areas.
 The area was declared a National Park on 02-JAN-1975.

 The Sungei Subis (Subis river) flows along the park's western border.
-Gunung Subis (Mount Subis), a large, almost vertical limestone massif which rises from the plain little above sea level to 397m asl covers about 60% of the area.
+Gunung Subis (Mount Subis), a large, almost vertical limestone massif which rises from the plain little above sea level to 397 m asl covers about 60% of the area.
 The limestone was originally formed as a coral reef in the Lower Miocene.
 Later it was uplifted and modified by faulting and erosion.

+There are several hundred caves within the park boundaries.
+The two most interesting ones are Gua Niah (Niah Great Cave) and Kain Hitam (Painted Cave).
+Both are of immense archaeological interest.
+The park has numerous other caves, several of them are of archaeological interest.
 For a visit to the caves a permit is needed.
 For the painted cave a special permit is needed, which must be obtained prior to the visit from the Park authorities in Kuching.
-Spelunking and climbing is not allowed in the park.
+Cave Trekking and climbing is not allowed in the park.